 - Livestock running at large

-No matter what type of crime, our Atlanta crimes involving animals lawyers can assist with your case.
+No matter what type of crime, our Criminal Lawyers in Atlanta can assist with your case.
 Our decades of experience will help resolve your case in an efficient and effective outcome.

 Our Criminal Attorneys in Atlanta frequently receive calls concerning crimes related to public health or morals.
 These include gambling-related offenses, pyramid schemes, soliciting a bribe to influence an athletic contest, and more.
 No matter what you have been charged with, rest assured that our Atlanta Criminal Defense Attorneys can handle your case.

 In Atlanta, crimes against public administration include bribery, obstructing a law enforcement officer, transmitting a false report of a crime, or violation of oath by a public officer.
 While some of these seem like minor crimes compared to other offenses, they will still have an impact on your future.
+The majority of these crimes are treated as a felony conviction.
+The penalties of a felony conviction extend beyond fines and prison time.
+It can also make it difficult to obtain employment, housing, or even credit with a felony on your record.
 To protect your rights, you need an Atlanta Criminal Attorney.

 Crimes involving obscenity have been around for hundreds of years, but it wasn't until the 20th century that the Supreme Court started to hear numerous cases and had to address the issue.
 The Supreme Court came up with a 3 part test from the case of Miller v.
 California to define obscenity: